 To add, across the clients we have worked with, this is a proven correlation between Paid traffic and higher Direct and Organic sales revenues.

-Zivame, Lenskart are examples for Brands which have successfully made this transition from early stage growth fuelled by paid marketing, to highly sustainable Organic growth businesses.
+Zivame, Lenskart are examples for eCommerce Brands that have successfully made this transition from early-stage growth fuelled by paid marketing, to highly sustainable Organic growth businesses.

 Phase III – Top of Mind Awareness

-At this phase, you are approaching the higher altitudes, where your Brand can sustain beyond usual market/industry shocks.
+At this phase, you are approaching the higher altitudes, where your eCommerce brand can sustain beyond usual market/industry shocks.
 Your markets are established, customers have given a strong thumbs-up and PnL metrics are in place.

-The key in this phase is to remain fresh in the minds of the customers.
-Online E-commerce is fast moving and you will need to be consolidating within your category, while experimenting with newer product offerings, geographies and Brand messaging.
+The key in this phase is to remain fresh in the minds of the customers. eCommerce is fast-moving and you will need to be consolidating within your category, while experimenting with newer product offerings, geographies and Brand messaging.
 This is a crucial phase for the business where the attraction is always there to venture out.
 Amazon is the trendsetter, venturing into new business lines every year or two years, with successful expansion across the globe.
 Marketplace, Kindle, AWS, Prime, Pantry – are all successful Amazon online brands, that have shaped the definition for each of their categories.